SHDavies/PERSONAL-PROJECT-no-server-project/README.md

 # Congress Search

-A personal project for my DevMountain course.
-Built with AngularJS and no server.
+A no-server project for my DevMountain course.
+Built with AngularJS.

 Search congress for representatives by either zip code or name.
 Results give contact information as well as committees the representatives serve on and bills they have recently sponsored.